amlweems/wiced-history/README.txt

                 .cfg file that matches your hardware debugger (ie. BCM9WCD1EVAL1.cfg for WICED Evaluation Boards)

- * AP mode when running with WPA/WPA2 encryption is limited to 4 STA clients
+ * AP mode when running with Wi-Fi Direct is limited to 2 STA clients

 Tools
 ---------------------------------------------------------------------